Skip to content

 count = 0

-# Loop count is squared in relation to the data size n
+# Number of iterations is quadratically related to the data size n

 for i in range(n):